khulnasoft-lab/khulnasoft-ui/doc/contributing/gitlab_integration_test.md

 Once you are done run `yarn unlink @gitlab/ui` within the `gitlab` project.

+Alternatively, [yalc](https://github.com/wclr/yalc) can be used instead to link projects.

 ## Using the remote development package

 This approach relies on the development package that's built and published as an artifact by the